adityaprasad502/adityaprasad502/README.md

 </tr>
 </tbody></table>
 <p><strong><g-emoji class="g-emoji" alias="black_joker" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/1f0cf.png">🃏</g-emoji> Random Joke for Today</strong></p>
-<pre><code>What's the best part about TCP jokes?
+<pre><code>Programming is like sex.
 </code></pre>
-<pre><code>~&gt; I get to keep telling them until you get them.
+<pre><code>~&gt; Make one mistake and you end up supporting it for the rest of your life.
 </code></pre>
 <p><strong><g-emoji class="g-emoji" alias="books" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/1f4da.png">📚</g-emoji> Random Facts for Today</strong></p>
-<pre><code>1 ~&gt; Over 1000 birds a year die from smashing into windows!
+<pre><code>1 ~&gt; Pearls melt in vinegar.
 </code></pre>
-<pre><code>2 ~&gt; Babies are most likely to be born on Tuesdays.
+<pre><code>2 ~&gt; In 1912 a law passed in Nebraska where drivers in the country at night were required to stop every 150 yards, send up a skyrocket, wait eight minutes for the road to clear before proceeding cautiously, all the while blowing their horn and shooting off flares.
 </code></pre>
-<pre><code>3 ~&gt; Coca-Cola was originally green.
+<pre><code>3 ~&gt; The human heart creates enough pressure to squirt blood 30ft.
 </code></pre>
 <p><strong><g-emoji class="g-emoji" alias="speech_balloon" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/1f4ac.png">💬</g-emoji> Random Quotes for Today</strong></p>
-<pre><code>1 ~&gt; If you set out to be liked, you would be prepared to compromise on anything at any time, and you would achieve nothing. - Margaret Thatcher
+<pre><code>1 ~&gt; Constant kindness can accomplish much.
+As the sun makes ice melt, kindness causes misunderstanding, mistrust, and hostility to evaporate. - Albert Schweitzer
 </code></pre>
-<pre><code>2 ~&gt; It is unwise to be too sure of one's own wisdom.
-It is healthy to be reminded that the strongest might weaken and the wisest might err. - Mahatma Gandhi
+<pre><code>2 ~&gt; It is far better to be alone, than to be in bad company. - George Washington
 </code></pre>
-<pre><code>3 ~&gt; The best thing in every noble dream is the dreamer... - Moncure D. Conway
+<pre><code>3 ~&gt; True wisdom comes to each of us when we realize how little we understand about life, ourselves, and the world around us. - Isocrates
 </code></pre>
 <p><strong><g-emoji class="g-emoji" alias="memo" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/1f4dd.png">📝</g-emoji> Note</strong></p>
-<pre><code>Last Updated precisely on 31/12/2022 at 19:23:03 IST
+<pre><code>Last Updated precisely on 01/01/2023 at 19:23:06 IST
-Next Update is roughly by 01/01/2023 at 19:20:00 IST
+Next Update is roughly by 02/01/2023 at 19:20:05 IST
 </code></pre>

 <!--END_SECTION:waka-->